 Welcome to the official website of the Township of Scotch Plains, NJ.
 The government of Scotch Plains is committed to keeping you informed of important news and events and emergency situations.
-Sign up to receive text alerts from Code Red or Union County First Alert.
-Sign up for our email advisories.
-And, check this website often for updates.
+Sign up to receive text alerts from Union County First Alert.
+Sign up for our email advisories and, check this website often for updates.

 Report a Park Issue:

 Do NOT recycle batteries in single stream curbside collection as it may cause significant damage to the recycling facility during processing.

 For more information on how to recycle your batteries, please visit the Union County Recycling webpage.